Not sure what to do in Sabah, Malaysia?

 If you’re planning a holiday in Sabah, you are going to want to make sure you set aside a couple of weeks and take it at your own pace, as there are plenty of amazing places to visit in Sabah.

-Below, we have compiled a list of the 13 best things to do in Sabah based on your own experience!
+Below, we have compiled a list of the 15 best things to do in Sabah based on our own experience!

-What To Do in Sabah: 13 BEST Things To Do In Sabah, Malaysia
+What To Do In Sabah: 15 Best Things To Do In Sabah, Malaysia

 1. Stay At A Homestay Under Mount Kinabalu